szho42/xnat-docker-compose/README.md

 XNAT supports authentication by external providers via LDAP (e.g. university-wide authentication) and OpenID Connect (e.g. Australian Access Federation and Google).
 In order to get this to work you will need to register your service with the authentication provider, which typically involves them assessing your instance and checking that is suitable (i.e. uses SSL).
-So you will need to have your instance up and running with SSL first before you can configure external authentication providers, once you have run
+So you will need to have your instance up and running with SSL first before you can configure external authentication providers.
+Once you have, run

 ```
 ./configure-auth.sh